PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 :::

 This is a list of libraries that your plugin depends on.
-These libraries will be downloaded from the Maven repository and added to the classpath.
+These libraries will be downloaded from the Maven central repository and added to the classpath.
-This removes the need to shade or relocate the libraries.
+This removes the need to shade and relocate the libraries.

 ```yaml
 libraries: